oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 The automation uses a predefined OCI Cloud Stack Template that contains all of the resources that you need.
 You'll use OCI Resource Manager to deploy this template and make your environment available in just a few minutes.
 You can use Resource Manager for your own projects.
 For more details, see the [Overview of Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) Oracle Cloud Infrastructure Documentation documentation.

 Autonomous Database supports different API providers and models.
-You will use the models deployed to OCI Generative AI: **Meta Llama 2** and **Cohere**..
+You will use the models deployed to OCI Generative AI: **Meta Llama 3** and **Cohere**.

 Estimated Time: 15 minutes.